scala/scala-lang/events/index.md

 organizers co-ordinate their plans, and avoid choosing conflicting dates for their events.

-To gain access to the spreadsheet, please contact [Jon Pretty](https://twitter.com/propensive/).
+To gain access to the spreadsheet, and share your plans, please contact [Jon Pretty](https://twitter.com/propensive/).